-Dec 3 Deadline to clear all outstanding accounts in support of an Application for Graduation for Undergraduate students completing program requirements in the Fall term who want to have this recorded on their transcript.
-Dec 5 Additional and last class meeting for courses scheduled on Monday only. $ \\$ Dec 5 Last day of classes for the Fall term.
-(The last class meeting for professional semester students varies according to required hours in the practicum.)
-Dec 5 Last day for withdrawal from individual courses, or complete withdrawal, for the Fall term.
-Dec 5 Last day for application for Withdrawal with Cause for the Fall term Dec 8 Fall term final examinations begin.
-Dec 16 Registration begins for Open Studies and Visiting Students for the Spring term. $ \\$ Dec 17 Deadline for Application for Visiting Student Authorization for Visiting Studies in the Spring term.
-Dec 17 Fall term final examinations end.
-Dec 21 Deadline for receipt of outstanding documents in support of an Application for Graduation for Undergraduate students completing program requirements in the Fall term who want to have this recorded on their transcript.
-Dec 24 - 31 Holiday Observance (University offices closed)
+Dec 4 Additional and last class meeting for courses scheduled on Monday only. $ \\$ Dec 4 Last day of classes for Fall term.
+Dec 4 Last day for withdrawal from individual courses, or complete withdrawal, for the Fall term.
+Dec 4 Last day for application for Withdrawal with Cause for the Fall term.
+Dec 7 Fall term final examination period begins.
+Dec 16 Registration begins for Open Studies and Visiting Students for the Spring term. $ \\$ Dec 16 Fall term final examination period ends.
+Dec 16 Last day of Fall term.
+Dec 24 Deadline for receipt of outstanding documents in support of an Application for Graduation for students completing program requirements in the Fall term.
+Dec 25 - 31 Holiday Observance (University offices closed)